Polo in Sotogrande |

 Polo Clubs in Sotogrande

-Ayala Polo Club (in nearby San Enrique) since 2022 now hosts and organises the prestigious International Tournaments.
-The Alaya club is presided over by Iñigo Zobel son of Enrique Zobel the founder of polo in Sotogrande.
+Ayala Polo Club (in nearby San Enrique) has hosted and organised the prestigious International Tournaments since 2022, although the matches are mostly not held on their grounds, but at Santa Maria.
+The Alaya club is presided over by Iñigo Zobel, son of Enrique Zobel, the founder of polo in Sotogrande.
 Read Sotogrande History.

 Learning to play polo

-After watching polo, you will be intrigued to get on a horse and try out the majestic sport for yourself, and now you can.
-Anyone, even if they have absolutely no riding experience, can have a great polo experience at Polo Valley.
-There are courses and training available for both the absolute beginner to the seasoned player.
+After watching polo, you may be intrigued to try the majestic sport for yourself.
+Anyone, even without previous riding experience, can have a great polo experience at Polo Valley.
+There are courses and training available for everyone from the absolute beginner to the seasoned player.
 More info about Polo Valley.